The configuration of your guitar’s pickups is one of those choices that most people seem to not consider as much, but is actually quite important.

 On the HSS side, often also referred to as Super Strats, the Fender American Professional II is a fantastic guitar for any style of music.

 The SSS configuration is probably most recognizable as the Stratocaster’s pickup configuration.
-This means that the most notable guitars with this pickup configuration will, of course, be Fenders like the Player Plus and Squiers like the beginner-friendly Bullet and the Classic Vibe ‘60s.
+This means that the most notable guitars with this pickup configuration will, of course, be Fenders like the Player Plus and Squiers like the beginner-friendly Sonic and the Classic Vibe ‘60s.

 The HSH configuration isn’t quite as common as HSS or SSS.
 There are still many great guitars out there with this pickup configuration.